 Acoustic foam has exceptional sound absorbing properties.
 It has the ability to eliminate or reduce any exterior, background or echoing sounds.
-Acoustic foam is primarily used to improve the acoustics of a room, this is particularly beneficial for large rooms, where the sound is more likely to bounce around.
+It is primarily used to improve the acoustics of a room.
+This is particularly beneficial for large rooms where sound is more likely to bounce around.

 Which Acoustic Foam Should I Be Using?

-Different types of sound, require different types of acoustic treatment.
-As such, we’ve developed a range of acoustic foam tiles in order to suit your particular needs.
+Different types of sound require different types of acoustic treatment.
+As such, we’ve developed a range of acoustic products to suit all needs.

 Benefits of Acoustic Foam